blues-man/vote-app-gitops/README.md

 cd vote-app-gitops
 ```

-2. Update Argo CD application with your fork for deployment the app to DEV environment
+2. Update Argo CD application **repoURL** with your fork, this will be used to deploy the app to the DEV environment

 ```yaml
 apiVersion: argoproj.io/v1alpha1